ritchie-tg/Twitch_Qt4/README.md

 </p>
 <hr>

-### Changelog
+## Changelog
-## Twitch_Qt4 v0.1
+### v0.1
-## Twitch_Qt4 v0.2
+### v0.2
   - Various code changes
   - Fixed profile images not loading for buttons due to no username in filename.
   - Implemented desktop notifications options
   - Added Chatty IRC and notification check boxess in options
   - Changed config usage to ConfigParser